-Rural Legacy and Communities
+Rural ((Legacy)) Area and Communities

-Understanding and conserving the unique characteristics of each of the county's rural communities will help the county retain its rural character and its agricultural and forestry heritage.
+Understanding and conserving the unique characteristics of the Rural Area and each of the county's distinct rural communities will help the county retain its rural character and its agricultural, ((and))forestry, and mining heritage.

 King County's Rural Area, including communities such as the Hobart Plateau, Vashon Island, the Snoqualmie Valley, and the Enumclaw Plateau, are characterized by low-density residential development, farms, ranches, forests, watersheds crucial for both fisheries and flood hazard management, mining areas, small cities and towns, historic sites and buildings, archaeological sites, and regionally important recreation areas.
-These rural uses and activities interact with the county's rich agricultural and forestry resources.
+These rural uses ((and activities interact with the county's rich agricultural and forestry resources)) complement and support the more extensive resource uses in the designated Resource Lands.
 The location of the Rural Area between the Urban Growth Area and the designated Resource Lands helps to protect commercial agriculture and timber from incompatible uses.

-Designation and conservation of a Rural Area sustains rural communities and rural character as valued parts of King County's diversity.
-It also provides choices in living environments; maintains a link to King County's heritage; allows farming, livestock uses, and forestry to continue; and helps protect environmental quality and sensitive resources, such as groundwater recharge areas.
+Designation and conservation of ((a)) the Rural Area supports and sustains rural communities and rural character as valued parts of King County's diversity.
+It also provides choices in living environments; maintains a link to King County's heritage; allows farming, livestock uses, and forestry to continue; and helps protect environmental quality and sensitive resources, such as groundwater recharge areas and watersheds crucial for both fisheries and flood hazard management.
 Rural King County also acts to enhance urban areas by providing a safe and reliable local food source, nearby open space and parks for a variety of recreation and tourism opportunities, and educational opportunities to explore current and historic agricultural and forestry practices.

 Within the Rural Area are lands designated as Rural Towns and Rural Neighborhood Commercial Centers.
-The purpose of these designations is to provide services and limited goods that satisfy rural residents' daily needs.
+The purpose of these designations is to provide services and limited goods that satisfy rural residents' and businesses' daily needs.

-Resource Lands in King County
+Resource Lands ((in King County))